mckees/libvpl/examples/api2x/hello-decvpp/README.md

 1. Install prerequisites.
 To build and run the sample you need to install prerequisite software and set up your environment:

-   - Follow the steps in [install.md](https://github.com/intel/libvpl/blob/master/INSTALL.md) to install Intel® VPL package.
+   - Follow the steps in [install.md](https://github.com/intel/libvpl/blob/master/INSTALL.md) to install IntelÂ® VPL package.
    - Visual Studio 2022
    - [CMake](https://cmake.org)